 Leeroy is the Clinical Director of a Palliative Medicine Service in Australia, who grew up and trained in East London, moving to Dorset for his postgraduate medical training.
 He has been working in palliative care since 2003, beginning in Lymington (UK), then New Plymouth and Auckland (New Zealand), before settling in Melbourne.
 Leeroy has developed leadership roles in clinical, educational and research activities and is the current President of the Australian & New Zealand Society of Palliative Medicine.

 He has been a Clinical Lead for Schwartz Rounds and has an interest in cancer pain, health professional education, transitions in palliative care, communication skills, and holistic inter-professional care.
 His passion for improving the knowledge about palliative care has led to development and management of the Facebook page, “Palliative Medicine Teaching” which developed from medical student teaching in 2012.

 Healthcare and society have an important role in supporting people and their families during life-threatening illness.
 The transition from living with an illness to dying from it affects people in different ways.
-It becomes even more important that we listen to understand and recognise where we can support people and their social networks.
+It becomes even more important that we listen to understand and recognise where we can support people, their families and their social networks.

 For these reasons, Leeroy remains dedicated to promoting compassionate healthcare and communities.